A Survey on Recent Advances in Conversational Data Generation: Task-oriented Conversational Data Generation

-IND ~\cite{ahmad2023ina} is a simulation-based generated dataset on negotiation dialogues using 1) negotiation-specific intents, 2) actions, and 3) user and agent simulator.
+IND ~\cite{ahmad2023ina} is a simulation-based generated dataset on negotiation dialogues.
 The authors create the Integrative Negotiation Dataset (IND) using GPT-J with human-in-the-loop for quality check.
-This process is done in 5 steps.
-First, for background data, the system has inputs such as knowledge-grounded information, for which the system has access to a database consisting of data on 10 electronic items, each item having features such as Product Name, Product Description, Product Features, Price, Accessory List, and Accessory Description.
-Then, a set of 11 negotiating intents are defined, such as Ask, Inform, Negotiate-Price-Increase, etc. For each intent, few-shot prompts are designed to describe the task and the product data.
-Then, the dialogue flow generation takes each intent and its prompt and associates the relevant information from the product background data.
-For example, for intent \textit{Negotiate-Add-X}, the authors associate the item name, while for intent \textit{Negotiate-Price-Decrease}, the proposed price is associated.
-Then, they prompt GPT-J with the intents, instructions, and associated product details to create dialogue turn-by-turn.
-In the end, data correction is applied by involving human-in-the-loop, where experienced experts make edits to the generated dialogue to ensure grounding in the provided background database.
-Moreover, the experts were tasked to correct or remove intent, action, and negotiation flow inconsistencies, as well as grammatical errors. dialogues with low fluency were finally dropped from the database.
 The second part of this study uses the IND dataset to train the negotiating agent INA, which is further discussed in Section \ref{sec:in_context_learning}.
 The challenge of this data generation problem is that negotiation strategies are highly context-dependent, involving interactions about aspects such as price, product, delivery, quality, etc, while also answering with knowledge-grounded information such as manufacturing details about the product, making it quite a challenge for generating high-quality dialogues.
-The authors construct the dialogues based on the “Integrative” approach to negotiation, i.e., a win-win situation where each party understands the other’s needs and the goal is to reach mutual satisfaction.
+The authors construct the dialogues based on the ``Integrative” approach to negotiation, i.e., a win-win situation where each party understands the other’s needs and the goal is to reach mutual satisfaction.